lmullen/jsr/_source/issues/vol15/mcvickar.markdown

     salvation or the holiness of the believer.

 [^67]: This number is drawn from Williamson, "Index of Serpent-Handling
-    Articles Found in the Church of God Evangel."
+    Articles Found in the *Church of God Evangel*."
 The vast majority of Evangel reports related to serpent handling appeared between late spring and early autumn, with the heaviest concentration of reports recounting meetings and revivals taking place in July, August, and